dukelec/cdbus/Readme.md

 <img alt="arbitration" src="docs/img/to_te_wave.svg" width="75%">

-The RX receive data sample point is at 1/2 bit; the TX readback data sample point is at 3/4 bit.
+The RX data sampling point for reception is at 1/2 bit; for TX readback, it's at 3/4 bit.

 ### Break Sync Mode (CDBUS-BS)

-In CDBUS-A mode, if the low-speed part takes a lot of time, it will be a communication efficiency bottleneck.
+In CDBUS-A mode, if the low-speed portion takes longer, it can become a bottleneck for communication efficiency.

-In this case, single-rate peer-to-peer bus communication can be implemented by CDBUS-BS mode:
+To address this, single-rate peer-to-peer bus communication can be achieved using CDBUS-BS mode:

- - The TX_PERMIT_LEN parameter is configured differently for different nodes, and the difference needs to be large enough to avoid conflicts.
+ - Different nodes have different configurations for the TX_PERMIT_LEN parameter, requiring sufficiently large differences to avoid conflicts.
- - If any node has pending tx frame before TX-permit point, then start sending at the TX-permit point.
+ - If any node has pending data frames waiting to be sent before the transmission permit point, transmission starts from that point.
- - Otherwise, wait until the idle time exceeds MAX_IDLE_LEN, and when there has tx frame pending, send a break character first to bring the bus out of the idle state.
+ - Otherwise, wait until the idle time exceeds MAX_IDLE_LEN.
+When there are pending data frames waiting for transmission, first send a break character to bring the bus out of the idle state.

 <img alt="arbitration" src="docs/img/break_sync.svg" width="75%">